Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Meaning:

-To enter a place in a noticeable or dramatic way.
+To behave in a very foolish or stupid way.

 Usage: